-He was also a strong advocate for the development of Consultative Group on International Agricultural Research CGIAR – an association of public and private members supporting agricultural research centres that mobilise cutting edge science to reduce hunger and poverty, improve human nutrition and health, and protect the environment.
+He was also a strong advocate for the development of the CGIAR – the global partnership that unites organisations engaged in research for a food-secured future.
 Sir John was the first Chairman of CGIAR’s Technical Advisory Committee.

 Further reading on Sir John Crawford: “Policy & Practice: Essays in Honour of Sir John Crawford” edited by L T Evans and J D B Miller.
 ANU Press.
 217 pp $35, or at the Australian Dictionary of Biography, for a biography of Sir John written by J. D. B. Miller.

 The Crawford Fund is pleased to be a research partner in the ARC Linkage project on Sir John Crawford and the shaping of Australian government policy and nationhood.
 The Fund is interested to see a comprehensive analysis of Sir John’s life and times and of lessons that can be learned from his approach to policy and practice that may have application to modern times, particularly in relation to diabolical policy issues that challenge present day policy makers such as the impact of climate change on agriculture and vice versa, global food policy, and international research for development.
 The biography is being written by Associate Professor Nicholas Brown and we look forward to its launch in 2019.